MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-development-overview/walkthrough-creating-a-hosted-web-core-application.md

 ---
-title: "Walkthrough: Creating a Hosted Web Core Application | Microsoft Docs" ms.custom: "" ms.date: "10/07/2016"
+title: "Walkthrough: Creating a Hosted Web Core Application" ms.date: "10/07/2016" ms.assetid: d59ceebe-e5dc-4e2d-a95d-cb98ad8ca331
-ms.reviewer: ""
-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-ms.assetid: d59ceebe-e5dc-4e2d-a95d-cb98ad8ca331
-caps.latest.revision: 14
-author: "shirhatti"
-manager: "wpickett"
 ---
 # Walkthrough: Creating a Hosted Web Core Application
 This walkthrough demonstrates how to create a Windows console application that uses the Hosted Web Core features that are available in [!INCLUDE[iisver](../../wmi-provider/includes/iisver-md.md)].